weareblahs/weareblahs/README.md

    - Shrek 2's "Far Far Away Idol" extra through your browser (HTML5 / JS / TypeScript)
      - Needs Shrek 2 DVD (2004 release) to work
 ## Deprecated projects (no longer developing, but still kept on original repositories, mostly softwares)
- - AutoExplode
-   - Backup of my previous Sourceforge project
-   - "click-to-run" style shutdown shortcuts through EXE files
  - FART Builds
    - Builds for FART (Find and Replace Text) - As the repository is not updated this repository will be in deprecated category until it updates
-## Deprecated projects (deleted and archived as zip files on weareblahs/weareblahs)
+## Deprecated projects (deleted and archived as zip files on weareblahs/weareblahs, except for dummy / idle projects with less information)
 - TheMiscPCToolbox (click-to-run batch scripts)
 - epg-icons (icons originally used with weareblahs/epg)
 - epg-old (original EPG repository)